caitlinmeyer/idt-portfolio/300x/signature.md

 *Digital media checklist reflections: This interface is clean and intuitive, based on WAVE Web Accessibility Tool it passes, and the content is correct.
 If I were to really implement this tool into my workflow, I would want to rebrand it to be more in line with our color scheme and patron expectations.*

+### License information
+Everything on this page made by me (everything except the Sketchy EBM video and the NNT calculator) have a CC-BY-NC license.
+Thanks!